 Some important points for any buyer:

 2. Get help.
-Use a Realtor/Buyers Agent and their "2nd pair of eyes and ears" that will show you many more similar properties for less than you realized, so now you gain perspective without pressure to buy from a plethora of builder's sales counselors - who might pressure you into buying something too quickly.
+Use a Realtor/Buyers Agent and their "2nd pair of eyes and ears" that will show you many more similar properties for less than you realized, so now you gain perspective without pressure to buy from the crowd of builder's sales counselors - who might pressure you into buying something too quickly.

 3. Be choosy in your financing.
-Get help from ca Realtor/Buyer's Agent who knows different mortgage financing and different loan organizations that he/she has worked with before.
-He/she will confidently know their way around 4-5 good lenders (depending upon which financing you are doing - FHA, VA, Texas Vet, Conventional, USDA, etc. Different lenders are not all the same.
+Get help from your experienced Realtor/Buyer's Agent who knows different mortgage financing and different loan organizations that he/she has worked with before.
+A lot of customers I have talked to have given me feedback and said they were made to feel that the builders financing was 'the only one they could use'.
+I confidently know my way around 4-5 good lenders (depending upon which financing you are wanting to do - FHA, VA, Texas Vet, Conventional, USDA, etc. Each lender is different and they are not all the same.
 Some are more demanding than others.
-Interview your realtor first and be sure he/she knows the differences.If you own your own business (self employed) for less than 2 years, the builders financing may not be as accommodating a financial resource as the one the Realtor knows.
+Some have their own Underwriting on site.
+Interview your realtor first and be sure he/she knows the differences.If you own your own business (self employed) for less than 2 years, the builders financing may not be as accommodating a financial resource as the one your Realtor knows.

-4. Also when using search engines: Even though you may be using Trulia, Bing, Realtor.com, zillow, they do not tell you many, many things - such as room sizes for you and your children, neighborhood amenities, listing history, how long it has been on the market, etc. etc. Only MLS shows that - however, your Dues paying Realtor (not all Realtors pay dues or have access to the advanced searches) can send you a personal Web-link that will automatically email you - each day - those very things: For example if you tell your realtor, "the 3rd bedroom must be at Least 12' x 12' ....", he/she will send you listings of only those properties that have that characteristic.
+4. Also when using search engines: Even though you may be using Trulia, Bing, Realtor.com, zillow, they do not tell you many, many things - such as room sizes for you, overly strict HOA's and your children school, neighborhood amenities, listing history, how long it has been on the market, etc. etc. Only MLS shows that - and your Dues paying Realtor knows. (not all Realtors pay dues or have access to the advanced searches) I can send you a personal Web-link that will automatically email you - each day - those very things: For example if you tell your realtor, "the 3rd bedroom must be at Least 12' x 12' ....", he/she will send you listings of only those properties that have that characteristic.

 5. Use the Realtor for advice in negotiating and advising on what position to take.
 It's only a 'Sellers Market' when the seller/builder thinks THEY have the upper hand.
 However, it quickly turns into a 'Buyers Market' when the timing is right and your Realtor has inside information on the same property indicating the Seller is anxious to sell.